opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 You can go to **Programmable SMS > Messaging Service > Select the name of the Messaging Service > Features > Add sender > Add Alpha sender**

-You can watch the video on [Postman.gov.sg's workplace group](https://onepublicservice.workplace.com/groups/postman.gov.sg/permalink/2716726868596347/) to **add in your alpha sender ID.**
+Alternatively, you may wish to watch the video on [Postman.gov.sg's workplace group](https://onepublicservice.workplace.com/groups/postman.gov.sg/permalink/2716726868596347/) to **add in your alpha sender ID.**

 **Do not release your number**: Releasing a number means that you are returning the number you have purchased back to Twilio.
 This is irreversible.
 They will charge you for a new number when you purchase it again.